ci-lab-cz/crem-ml/README.md

 Overview
 ----------
-Name *CReM-ML* is composed of CReM: Chemically reasonlble mutations and ML: machine learning.
-THe method is an iterative compound optimizer based on ML models (QSAR) and Pareto-frontier optimization/desirability-function-based optimization.
+Name *CReM-ML* is composed of *CReM: Chemically reasonlble mutations* and *ML: machine learning*.
+The method is an iterative compound optimizer based on ML models (QSAR) and Pareto-frontier optimization/desirability-function-based optimization.
+The concept of  *XAI: explainable AI* is employed.
+Model explanations allow to discover the influence of molecular fragments on their properties.
+Based on this, molecules are modified (optimized).

-THe workflow consists of three parts:
+The workflow consists of three parts:
 + Preparation part
 + Compound part
 + Fragment part

-Prepartion part focuses on testing input data, configuration file, setting environment and so on.
-Compound part works with entire compounds, it optionally standardizes compounds, selects the most promising ones, decides whether to finish computation (if compounds satisfy specified values of properties and their number is sufficient) or not and so on.
+Preparation part focuses on testing input data, configuration file, setting environment and so on.
+Compound part works with entire compounds, it optionally standardizes compounds, selects the most promising ones, decides whether to finish computation (if there is sufficient number of compounds satisfying specified values of properties) and so on.
 Fragment part works with fragments of compounds.
-It calculates their contributions to optimized parameteres (properties).
+It calculates their contributions to optimized parameters (properties).
 Then, it tests these fragments' contributions against desired profile and decides whether to replace each given fragment or leave it as it is.
-The result of this stage is pool of new compounds ("generation").
-They proceed to preparation part -> compound part -> fragment part (loop closes).
+The result of this stage is a pool of new compounds ("generation").
+They proceed back to preparation part -> compound part -> fragment part (loop).
 Program stops when either:
-- yielded compound pool is >= to specified number;
+- yielded compound pool with desired properties  is >= to specified number;
 - Maximum specified number of generations is reached.

 Note on randomness